yasaminashoori/JavaScript-Course/README.md

 Before it runs only in browsers (Front-end).

-- By JS Engine: FireFox (SpiderMonkey), Chrome (V8).
+- By JS Engine: Firefox (SpiderMonkey), Chrome (V8).

 - Server-Side: Embed v8 engine inside c++ program => NodeJS

-- Run JS code outside browser.
+- Run JS code outside the browser.

 - Back-end of App.

 3. What is ECMAScript?

-- Releases of JS and Updatded versions.
+- Releases of JS and Updated versions.

 - Annual release of JS from 1997 to 2015 (ES6 is the latest version).